-(This course requires a prerequisite.)
+This course requires a prerequisite unless administrative approval is granted.

 SAM 322: Foundations of Amateur & Professional Sports (3 semester hours)

 This course addresses the scope, the history, the empirical foundations, and the philosophical aspects in the development of sport both as a leisure activity and as an industry.
 Special emphasis is placed on the relationship between the evolution of sport and social institutions (such as education, religion, politics, mass media, etc.).